marek5050/Hyperledger_Todo_App/Part_2.md

 After successfully deploying our network in [Part 1: Building a Todo application](https://github.com/marek5050/Hyperledger_Todo_App/blob/master/Part_1.md) we can Create new tasks using `node invoke.js`, and Query all tasks `node query.js`.
-But later on we might actually want to finish tasks.

-In Part 1 we added **TASK3 - "Grab some lunch"**.
+Near the end of Part 1 we added **TASK3 - "Grab some lunch"**.
 Since it's been a few hours and our lunch break is over we should mark **TASK3** as finished.
 But we don't have the functionality to complete a task yet.
-In this tutorial we'll add the ability for our clients to **finish a task**.
+In this tutorial we'll add the ability to **finish a task**.

 ## Adding new functionality to the chaincode